Keerti2504/Plant-Disease-Classification/README.md

 ---
 ## 🌐 Deployment
--The app is deployed using Streamlit Cloud directly from the GitHub repository.
+The app is deployed using Streamlit Cloud directly from the GitHub repository.